raum-dellamorte/an-outside-place/readme.md

 So, the idea of the thing is coming together, sort of.
 Maybe a bit over ambitiosly.

 So far, we have a cube that can "fight" other cubes and either kill them or be killed.
-~However being killed does not yet stop you from continueing to kill and we do consider that to be a bug.~ At the moment, if you die you can still move around but you can't pass through anything alive.
+~However being killed does not yet stop you from continuing to kill and we do consider that to be a bug.~ At the moment, if you die you can still move around but you can't pass through anything alive.
 That gave me an idea for a maze wherein you have to defeat obstacles in the correct order to make it through, perhaps even giving specific advantages